wp-plugins/jobs-finder/readme.txt

 === Jobs Finder ===
 Contributors: allis741
 Donate link: http://www.onlinerel.com/wordpress-plugins/
-Tags: widget, job vacancies, sidebar, employment, jobs, job, career, work from home, promote, SEO, feed, rss, popular Requires at least: 2.5
+Tags: job vacancies, employment, jobs, job, career, work from home, promote, feed, rss, widget, sidebar Requires at least: 2.5
 Tested up to: 3.3.1
 Stable tag: trunk

 Plugin "Jobs Finder" gives visitors the opportunity to more than 1 million offer of employment.
-Jobs search for U.S., Canada, UK, Australia
+Jobs search for U.S., UK, Canada, Australia

 == Description ==

 Plugin "Jobs Finder" gives visitors the opportunity to more than 1 million offer of employment.
-Jobs search for U.S., Canada, UK, Australia.
+Jobs search for U.S., UK,  Canada, Australia.
 Jobs Finder are saved on our database, so you don't need to have space for all that information.

  == Installation ==